duyngha/docker-laravel/README.md

 - Change `APP_URL` to `localhost:<nginx-port>`.
 For example: `localhost:8080`.
 In case, you use the custom domain, update it.
 - Change `DB_HOST=mysql`

+### Do bash command

+To do the bash command in Docker container, you can use the `exec` command in Docker.

+`docker-compose exec php php /var/www/html/artisan route:list`

 ### Errors

 #### MySQL Errors